drgnfrts/Singapore-Locations-NER/readme.md

 Data: [2017 OneMap Data](https://github.com/xkjyeah/singapore-postal-codes) by xkyyeah
 Model Training: [spaCy v3 Tutorials](https://github.com/wjbmattingly/spacy_tutorials_3x) | [spaCy NER Tutorials](https://github.com/wjbmattingly/ner_youtube/tree/main/lessons) by Dr W.J.B Mattingly

+The necessary packages can be found in the [requirements.txt](./requirements.txt) file.
+Note that packages for newspaper3k, doccano and wikipediaapi are not included as they affect the Streamlit mini-app deployment If you are installing packages to your environment with the requirements.txt file, please add on these lines in the command terminal to install those packages:

+        !pip install wikipediaapi
+        !pip install newspaper3k
+        !pip install doccano

 ## Model Creation Process

 ### Model v1.1, v2.0 and v2.1